[Editor’s Note: Hi Pippa! Keep up the amazing work. With love from the Rice Digital team.]

 In the just under two months since her debut with Phase Connect, Lia has picked up a little over 8,000 subscribers.
 If you want to join them, check out her channel.

-The self-professed “cutest rabbit” — pretty much every one of her videos is titled “Cutest Rabbit [does something]” — appears to be the most popular of Phase Connect’s initial lineup so far, being the only one to have broken 10,000 subscribers so far.
+The self-professed “cutest rabbit” — pretty much every one of her videos is titled “Cutest Rabbit [does something]” — appears to be the most popular of Phase Connect’s initial lineup so far, being the only one to have broken 10,000 subscribers at the time of writing.
 She reckons she could beat up a fox despite the longstanding animosity between rabbits and foxes, and indeed claims to have proven as such when her Phase Connect genmate Tenma sat on her bag of chips.
 The cutest rabbit supposedly responded by “slapping her booze right out of her hand” and yelling at her so much she started grovelling, though some dispute her claims in this regard.

 Pippa is a fan of tabletop RPGs, particularly D&D 5th Edition.
 She also likes video games, noting that they are pretty much all she does with her life.
 She also likes power cords, claiming them to be her favourite food — definitely a rabbit, then — and when she’s not eating those, she likes chips, which are also her favourite food.
 She hates technical difficulties despite (or perhaps because of) having a lot of them, largely due to her penchant for eating power cords.